Canice-James/Trello-Immersive/README.md

 # Trello Immersive

 ## Why?
-> Because task management is your day-to-day you might as well make it beautiful.
+> Because if task management is your day-to-day you might as well make it beautiful.
 For persons who almost always have Trello open and have a taste for aesthetics.

 How to use?